int-brain-lab/IBL-pipeline/README.md

 3. Fork the repository (https://github.com/int-brain-lab/IBL-pipeline) onto your own GitHub account.

-4. Clone the forked repository, i.e. copy the files to your local machine by `git clone git@github.com:YourUserName/IBL-pipeline.git`
+4. Clone the forked repository, i.e. copy the files to your local machine by `git clone git@github.com:YourUserName/IBL-pipeline.git`.
+If you don't have SSH setup, use `git clone https://github.com/YourUserName/IBL-pipeline.git`.
+See https://help.github.com/articles/which-remote-url-should-i-use/ for an explanation of the distinction - in the long run, it's convenient to setup SSH authorization so you don't have to type passwords every time.

-5. Create a .env file in the cloned directory and **modify user and password values** per Step 1.
+5. Create a file with the name `.env` (in your favourite text editor) in the cloned directory and **modify user and password values** per Step 1.

     File contents of ``.env``:
     ```